TakeLab/podium/docs/source/walkthrough.rst

 Inside each of these two fields we can see a :class:`podium.Vocab` class, used for numericalization (converting token strings to indices).
 A Vocab is defined by two maps: the string-to-index mapping :attr:`podium.Vocab.stoi` and the index-to-string mapping :attr:`podium.Vocab.itos`.

 Vocabularies are built automatically for built-in datasets by counting the frequencies of tokens in the **train** set and then converting these frequences to the ``itos`` and ``stoi`` dictionaries.
 We can see that a ``Vocab`` is built by the ``is_finalized=True`` keyword in the printout.
-If you are constructing your own dataset or loading a dataset from HuggingFace (:ref:`hf-loading`), you will need to call the :meth:`podium.Dataset.finalize_fields()` method to signal that the vocabularies should be constructed.
+If you are constructing your own dataset or loading a dataset from HuggingFace (:ref:`hf-loading`), you will need to call the :func:`podium.Dataset.finalize_fields()` method to signal that the vocabularies should be constructed.

 Customizing Vocabs
 ^^^^^^^^^^^^^^^^^^
 We can customize Podium Vocabularies in one of two ways -- by controlling their constructor parameters and by defining a Vocabulary manually.

-For the latter approach, the :class:`podium.Vocab` class has two static constructors: :meth:`podium.Vocab.from_itos` and :meth:`podium.Vocab.from_stoi`.
+For the latter approach, the :class:`podium.Vocab` class has two static constructors: :func:`podium.Vocab.from_itos` and :func:`podium.Vocab.from_stoi`.

 .. doctest:: custom_vocab